JohnMarzulli/StratuxHud/readme.md

 Picking the correct GPS solution for your HUD can be difficult.

 The Vk-162, while less tidy due to the cable, has FAR superior GPS reception.
+GPS reception with the GP-Yes unit can be a problem.

-The problem with the Vk-162 is in the All-In-One solution, the Stratux portion of the receiver can become VERY slow.
+I have two two Vk-162 units fail.
+With each failure the AHRS reports from the Stratux have been VERY slow.

 This behavior has not been observed with a GPYes unit.